What is the Securities Industry Essentials Exam?

 - Review of the federal regulatory laws that govern securities - 7 questions of 75

-The majority of the SIE deals in customer service and ethics, while there is a summary glance at regulatory structure.
+The majority of the SIE deals in customer service and ethics, while there is a summary glance at the regulatory structure.
 The qualifying series exams tend to dive more into the legal structure of the securities industry, which is why it is not a prominent topic in the SIE.

 Are Pearson Vue and Prometric still the providers of the exam?